 In any field, having a professional mentor can help individuals develop and advance their careers.
-Mentors affect the professional life of a mentee by fostering insight, identify needed knowledge and expand growth opportunities.
+Mentors affect the professional life of a mentee by fostering insight, identifying needed knowledge, and expanding growth opportunities.
 The ACR believes mentor/mentee relationships at all levels is central for a sustainable rheumatology workforce.
-The ACR has two mentoring programs: AMIGO and Choose Rheumatology!.
+The ACR has two mentoring programs.

 AMIGO is a pediatric rheumatology mentoring program that supports the career development of fellows and junior faculty in pediatric rheumatology through educational services, facilitated networking, and a one-on-one mentor.

 See AMIGO program details and how to apply.

 Creating Adult Rheumatology Mentorship in Academia (CARMA) is a mentoring program to support career development for rheumatology trainees and junior faculty as they transition to independence after fellowship.